Acewvrs/LightUp-Puzzle/README.md

 You can load the solved board state by clicking 'Solve'.

-**The feature for auto-solving custom puzzles has not been implemented.
-If you'd like it to solve it you need to provide the solution in the custom xml file you provide.**
+**If you'd like the program to solve custom puzzles you need to provide the solution in the custom xml file you provide.**

 ## Running the program
 1. Clone the repository and download the files locally